 Routes through SMS gateways:

-- Twilio, AWS SNS, MessageBird
+- Twilio, AWS SNS, MessageBird.

 Key Challenges:

-- Character limits (160 chars for SMS, 1600 for MMS)
+- Length limits (160 chars for SMS, 1600 for MMS).

-- International delivery and carrier-specific issues
+- Cross-border delivery and carrier issues.

-- Shortcode vs. long code vs. toll-free numbers
+- Shortcode vs. long code vs. toll-free.

 In-App Notification Service

-Delivers real-time notifications within the application:
+Sends real-time notifications inside the app:

-- WebSockets for real-time delivery
+- WebSockets for real-time delivery.

-- Server-Sent Events (SSE) for one-way streaming
+- Server-Sent Events (SSE) for one-way streaming.

-- Long polling as fallback
+- Long polling as fallback.

 5. User Preferences Service